jjmurre/mini-multisafepay/README.md

 This package started life under the name 'multisafepay', but is now 'mini-multisafepay'.

-The original name has been donated to the Multisafepay developer, so that the can provide their canonical implementation under the proper name.
+The original name has been donated to the Multisafepay developers, so that they can provide their canonical implementation under the proper name.